donvince/Phosphorus-Al/README.md

 In turn, each player takes a place on the grid.

-Lets say that our players are "D" for Don and "W" for Willy.
+Let's say that our players are "D" for Don and "W" for Willy.

 Don goes first and takes the top left corner: